NicoV7/ai-task-manager/DEPLOYMENT_GUIDE.md

-# AI Task Manager - Render Deployment Guide
+# Deploying to Render

-This guide provides step-by-step instructions for deploying the AI Task Manager to Render.com.
+This guide walks you through deploying the AI Task Manager application to Render.com, a modern cloud platform that makes deployment straightforward.

-## Prerequisites
+## What You'll Need

+Before starting the deployment, make sure you have:

-1. **Render Account**: Sign up at [render.com](https://render.com)
+1. A Render account (sign up at [render.com](https://render.com) if you don't have one)
-2. **GitHub Repository**: Your code should be in a GitHub repository
+2. Your code pushed to a GitHub repository
-3. **Claude API Key**: Get your API key from [Anthropic Console](https://console.anthropic.com)
+3. A Claude API key from the [Anthropic Console](https://console.anthropic.com) for AI features

-## Deployment Options
+## Choose Your Deployment Method

-You have two deployment options:
+You can deploy this application in two ways:

-### Option A: Automatic Deployment (Recommended)
+### Automatic Deployment (Recommended)
-Use the `render.yaml` blueprint file for one-click deployment.
+Use the included `render.yaml` blueprint file for one-click deployment.
+This is faster and ensures all services are configured correctly.

-### Option B: Manual Deployment
+### Manual Deployment
-Create each service individually through the Render dashboard.
+Set up each service individually through the Render dashboard.
+This gives you more control over each step but takes longer.

 ---

-## Option A: Automatic Deployment with Blueprint
+## Automatic Deployment with Blueprint

-### Step 1: Prepare Your Repository
+### Prepare Your Repository

+First, make sure your repository has all the necessary deployment files:

-1. Ensure all files from this deployment configuration are in your repository:
+1. Check that these files are in your repository:
    - `render.yaml`
    - `backend/Dockerfile.prod`
    - `frontend/build.sh`